babiaxr/aframe-babia-components/README.md

 Component that will retrieve data from an ElasticSearch.
 It uses [ElasticSearch URI](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html) search to do it.

-This component will put the data retrieved into the `baratariaData` attribute of the entity.
+This component will put the data retrieved into the `babiaData` attribute of the entity.

 #### API